 Maraetai Coast Scenic Drive

-The whole area is quite big and it has its charm.
-It is far away from the city rush and noise.
-Once you leave Auckland CBD, the drive is very pleasant and picturesque.
-There are beautiful breathtaking green hills around, peaceful animals, and friendly people.
-Once you arrive at Maraetai Beach and open your car's door, you will sense Pacific Ocean smell, and wish to run on the beach.
-The beach is quite long and safe for swimming.
-It is very suitable for lots of activities from relaxing walks and picnics to more active sports, kayaking, sailing and others.
-It has a stunning view overlooking Waiheke Island.
-You can even watch tiny clouds passing by while making amazing patterns.
+Once you leave downtown Auckland, the drive is very pleasant and picturesque.
+There are beautiful green hills all around.
+The beach itself is quite long and safe for swimming.
+It is very suitable for lots of activities from relaxing walks and picnics to kayaking, sailing and others.
+It also has a stunning view overlooking Waiheke Island.

-If the ocean scent makes you crave for New Zealand must have fish and chips, I suggest you visit some of the local cafes and restaurants located next to the beach.
-They have plenty of car parks available right in front of the venues and great food and service.
-I stopped at Maraetai Wharf Café .
-Their "fish and chips" was fresh and crispy, and flat white perfectly made.
-I enjoyed both.
+If the ocean scent makes you crave for New Zealand fish and chips, you can visit some of the local cafes and restaurants located next to the beach.
+They have plenty of car parks available and great food and service.

 - Magazine bay - A white shell beach.
 Suitable for a walk from Maraetai beach to Magazine bay.
 There is a small viewing deck great for photo shooting.